cafecore/Cafe/doc/build-osx.md

 1. Make sure you installed everything through homebrew mentioned above
 2. Do a proper ./configure --with-gui=qt5 --enable-debug
 3. In Qt Creator do "New Project" -> Import Project -> Import Existing Project
-4. Enter "pivx-qt" as project name, enter src/qt as location
+4. Enter "cafe-qt" as project name, enter src/qt as location
 5. Leave the file selection as it is
 6. Confirm the "summary page"
 7. In the "Projects" tab select "Manage Kits..."